 Outdoor Scenic Photography

 As a product photographer, you’ll often use this image style to create scenic images.
 This means using carefully placed props to simulate a real-life scenario.
-The product is the centre of attention.
+The product is the center of attention.

 Because you’re photographing outdoors, lighting is more difficult to control.
 The weather conditions and the time of day become a “make it or break it” decision.